-An alternative comparison of the MT model and well log information is presented in Figure 22(c) where the cumulative conductance is plotted as a function of depth.
+An alternative comparison of the MT model and well log information is presented in the bottom row in Figure 23 where the cumulative conductance is plotted as a function of depth.
 This is the integrated electrical conductivity from the surface to the depth plotted and emphasizes the long spatial wavelengths present in the resistivity depth variation.
-Note that the profile estimated from the MT data lies with the range of values measured in the wells drilled around the Long Shot ground zero.